Peter Grinspoon

+Grinspoon is also a contributing editor to Harvard Health Publications.

 He is a board member of the advocacy group Doctors For Cannabis Regulation and speaks internationally on various cannabis-related issues.
 He is frequently cited in the popular press, and has been noted in USA Today, The Washington Post, The New York Times, The Wall Street Journal, People Magazine, NY Magazine, The Daily Beast, and The Boston Globe.
-He has also been cited in magazines and websites as diverse as the following: